anshul9982/MultiThreaded-WebServer/README.md

 # Java Multi-Threaded Socket Server

-A simple Java project demonstrating the implementation and comparison of a single-threaded and a multi-threaded client-server application using TCP sockets.
+A simple Java project demonstrating the implementation of multi-threaded client-server application using TCP sockets.

 ## Overview